-During the three months ended March 31, 2019, the Sponsor advanced an aggregate of $15,479 to be used for working capital purposes.
-The advances were non-interest bearing, unsecured and due on demand.
-During the three months ended March 31, 2019, the Company repaid an aggregate amount of $100,000 of such advances and the remaining balance of $118,509 was converted into loans under the Promissory Note described below.
-Advances amounting to $-0- and $203,030 were outstanding as of March 31, 2019 and December 31, 2018, respectively, and included in due to related party in the accompanying condensed balance sheets (see Administrative Service Fee below).
+As of December 31, 2017, the Company’s Sponsor advanced an aggregate of $107,744 to be used for working capital purposes.
+The advances are non-interest bearing, unsecured and due on demand.
+As of December 31, 2017, the Company has repaid $61,558 of such advances.
+Advances amounting to $46,186 were outstanding as of December 31, 2017 and included in due to related party in the accompanying balance sheets (see Administrative Service Fee below).

 Administrative Service Fee

 The Company agreed, commencing on the effective date of the Initial Public Offering through the earlier of the Company’s consummation of a Business Combination and its liquidation, to pay the Sponsor a monthly fee of $10,000 for office space, utilities and secretarial and administrative support.
-For the three months ended March 31, 2019 and 2018, the Company incurred $30,000 of administrative service fees.
-As of March 31, 2019 and December 31, 2018, $196,000 and $166,000, respectively, is payable.
-During the three months ended March 31, 2019, $196,000 of the amounts due for such fees was converted into loans under the Promissory Note described below.
-As of March 31, 2019 and December 31, 2018, $-0- and $166,000 is included in due to related party in the accompanying condensed balance sheets.
+For the year ended December 31, 2017, the Company incurred $70,000 of administrative service fees, of which $49,000 is payable and included in due to related party in the accompanying balance sheet at December 31, 2017.

 Related Party Loans

 In order to finance transaction costs in connection with a Business Combination, the Sponsor or an affiliate of the Sponsor, or certain of the Company’s officers and directors may, but are not obligated to, loan the Company funds as may be required (“Working Capital Loans”).
 If the Company completes a Business Combination, the Company would repay the Working Capital Loans out of the proceeds of the Trust Account released to the Company.
 Otherwise, the Working Capital Loans would be repaid only out of funds held outside the Trust Account.
 In the event that a Business Combination does not close, the Company may use a portion of proceeds held outside the Trust Account to repay the Working Capital Loans but no proceeds held in the Trust Account would be used to repay the Working Capital Loans.
 Except for the foregoing, the terms of such Working Capital Loans, if any, have not been determined and no written agreements exist with respect to such loans.
-The Working Capital Loans would either be repaid upon consummation of a Business Combination, without interest, or, at the lender’s discretion, up to $1,000,000 of such Working Capital Loans may be convertible into units of the post-Business Combination entity at a price of $10.00 per unit.
+The Working Capital Loans would either be repaid upon consummation of a Business Combination, without interest, or, at the lender’s discretion, up to $1,000,000 of such Working Capital Loans may be convertible into units of the post Business Combination entity at a price of $10.00 per unit.
 The units would be identical to the Private Units.
-As of March 31, 2019, the Company had $937,713 outstanding under the Promissory Note (see Note 9).
+There were no Working Capital Loans outstanding as of December 31, 2017.

 The entire disclosure for related party transactions.
 Examples of related party transactions include transactions between (a) a parent company and its subsidiary; (b) subsidiaries of a common parent; (c) and entity and its principal owners; and (d) affiliates.